 Unconditional promises to give (pledges) are recorded as receivables and contributions, distinguishing between contributions received for each net asset class in accordance with donor-imposed restrictions.
 Conditional pledges are recorded when such conditions have been satisfied.
-An allowance for uncollectible contributions receivable is provided, based on management's judgment, including such factors as prior collection history, type of donation, nature of fundraising activity and when time requirements are expected to be met.
-Management believes the remaining outstanding receivables as of December 31, 2022 and 2021 are collectible in full and, accordingly, no allowance for uncollectible receivables has been provided.
-Receivables expected to be collected in more than 12 months are recorded at the net present value of the estimated future cash flows, when such discount is determined to be material.
+An allowance for uncollectible pledges receivable is provided, based on management's judgment, including such factors as prior collection history, type of donation, nature of fundraising activity, and when time requirements are expected to be met.
+Management believes the remaining outstanding pledges receivable as of December 31, 2023 and 2022 are collectible in full and, accordingly, no allowance for uncollectible pledges receivable has been provided.
+Pledges receivable expected to be collected in more than 12 months are recorded at the net present value of the estimated future cash flows, when such discount is determined to be material.